Speech-Language Pathology Faculty & Staff

 Dr. Kathleen Scaler Scott is a Professor in the Speech-Language Pathology Department at Misericordia University.
 Her areas of specialization include child language disorders, literacy, fluency disorders, and autism spectrum disorders.
 Her research interests include examination of the linguistic, phonological, and fluency patterns in children on the autism spectrum, characteristics of cluttering and other atypical disfluencies, and clinician-researcher partnerships.
 Dr. Scaler Scott has authored and co-authored several articles and book chapters in the area of fluency disorders.
 She is co-author of the therapy manual "Managing Cluttering: A Comprehensive Guidebook of Activities" and is co-editor of the textbook, "Cluttering: A Handbook of Research, Intervention, Education.”
 She has presented nationally and internationally in the areas of social communication disorders, literacy, and fluency disorders.
 Dr. Scaler Scott is a Board Certified Specialist in Fluency Disorders.
 She has been a practicing clinician since 1993 in hospital, school, and private practice settings.

-Cari Tellis, Ph.D. earned her undergraduate degree with Shreyer Honor's College distinction in Communication Sciences and Disorders with a minor in Philosophy from The Pennsylvania State University.
+Cari Tellis, Ph.D., CCC-SLP, is a Full Professor in the Speech-Language Pathology Department at Misericordia University.
+Her areas of specialization include voice rehabilitation and training, laryngeal physiology, laryngeal muscle anatomy and biochemistry, voice and speech science, and counseling in speech-language pathology.
+Dr. Tellis’s primary research interests include motor learning applied to voice rehabilitation, the neuroresponse to learning assessed through functional near infrared spectroscopy (fNIRS), and acoustic/aerodynamic properties of voice production.
+She earned her undergraduate degree with Shreyer Honor's distinction in Communication Sciences and Disorders with a minor in Philosophy from The Pennsylvania State University.
 She earned her Master of Science and Doctoral degrees in Speech-Language Pathology from the University of Pittsburgh.
-Dr. Tellis is an Associate Professor in the Speech-Language Pathology Department at Misericordia University.
-Her areas of specialization include voice, laryngeal physiology, laryngeal muscle anatomy and biochemistry, and voice and speech science.
 A singer herself, Dr. Tellis has devoted her life to the care, rehabilitation, and training of the voice.
-Dr. Tellis has authored and co-authored numerous presentations in voice at international, national, and state conferences, as well as presented at the American Laryngological Association's national conference.
-She has published her research in the Annals of Otolaryngology, the Journal of Voice, and The Laryngoscope.
-She is the author of a bestselling book and instructional DVD entitled, Your Voice is Your Business (Plural Publishing, 2008).
-Dr. Tellis is a licensed and certified speech-language pathologist and has 18 years of clinical experience in voice therapy.
-She completed her training as a voice specialist at the University of Pittsburgh Medical Center Voice Center, and currently serves as a voice consultant for several professional voice groups including the Performing Arts Institute at Wyoming Seminary, and is the founder of the Performing Arts Training Academy.
+Dr. Tellis has authored and co-authored numerous presentations in voice research at international, national, and state conferences, as well as presented at the American Laryngological Association's national conference.
+She has published her research in the Annals of Otolaryngology, The Journal of Voice, The Laryngoscope, and Neurophontonics.
+She is a co-author of the textbook and instructional DVD entitled, Your Voice is Your Business: The Science and Art of Communication, 2nd edition (Plural Publishing, 2015) and the textbook entitled, Counseling and Interviewing in Speech-Language Pathology and Audiology (Jones & Bartlett Learning, LLC, 2018).
+Dr. Tellis is a licensed and certified speech-language pathologist and has over 20 years of clinical experience in voice therapy.
+She completed her training as a voice specialist at the University of Pittsburgh Medical Center (UPMC) Voice Center, currently serves as a voice consultant for several professional voice groups, and is the founder of PATAsphere, a nonprofit organization dedicated to training individuals of all ages in aspects of the performing arts including, voice, acting, dance, as well as interpersonal effectiveness and leadership skills.
 Dr. Tellis oversees all vocal rehabilitation services at the Misericordia University Speech-Language Hearing Center.
+Dr. Tellis is a certified Estill Master Teacher and Estill Mentor and Course Instructor through Estill Voice Training ®.

 Glen Tellis, Ph.D., CCC-SLP